codeangler/vpc-endpoints-lab/build-gateway.md

 ![figure12](./images/us-east-1/figure12.png)

 1. Collect the output values from your CloudFormation stack for PrivateSubnet1ARouteTable and PrivateSubnet2ARouteTable.
 These are the route tables associated to your private subnets and affect the routing behavior of your EC2 instances; Sales App and Reports Engine.
+Collect the value for PublicSubnetRouteTable - this is the route table used by your Cloud9 instance.
 2. Access the Route table screen in the VPC dashboard in the AWS console at the following URL: https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#RouteTables:sort=routeTableId
-3. Highlight one of the route tables and examine the route table entries.
+3. Highlight one of the private route tables and examine the route table entries.
 Note that a prefix list (format pl-xxx) entry has been populated in the route table and its target is the gateway vpc endpoint.
 This entry is automatically populated by AWS when a gateway endpoint is created and associated with a subnet.

 ![figure13](./images/us-east-1/figure13.png)